NeosoftCybersecurite/CyberHawk/README.md

 >- Description in French first, then in English below.
 >- The installation manual is currently only available in french.
 Sorry for the inconvenience.

+> [!NOTE]
+> We would like to thank all those involved in the CyberHawk project, especially Ludovic Courgnaud and Laurent Jacques.

 ## [FR][CyberHawk] Fiche descriptive

 ### Problématiques et enjeux :